BarryLiuCQ/RoboND-Kinematics-Project/README.md

 ```

-To get the composition of all transforms from base to gripper we simply multiply the individual matricies using the following code:
+To get the composition of all transforms from base to gripper we simply multiply the individual matrices using the following code:

 ```python
 # Composition of Homogeneous Transforms